-System design is a very complex task and in this project we will try to simplify it as much as possible.
-For this purpose the following scientific and technological barriers have to be addressed.
+Hardware/Software co-design is a very complex task.
+To simplify it, COACH will address the following scientific and technological barriers:

-Design Space Exploration:

-The COACH environment will allow to easily map an application described by using a process network Model of Computation (MoC) on a shared-memory, MPSoC architecture.
-COACH will permit to explore the design space by allowing system designer to select and parameterize the target architecture, and to define the best hardware/software partitioning of the application.

-High-Level Synthesis:

-COACH will allow the automatic generation of hardware accelerators when required by using High-Level Synthesis (HLS) tools.
-HLS will thus be fully integrated into a complete system-level design environment.
-Moreover, COACH will support both data and control dominated applications.
-Indeed, the HLS tools of COACH will support a common language and coding style to avoid re-engineering by the designer.
-COACH will provide a tool which will automatically explore the micro-architectural design space of coprocessor.
+- Design Space Exploration by Virtual Prototyping: The COACH environment will allow to easily map a parallel application described as a process network Model of Computation (MoC) on a shared-memory, MPSoC architecture.
+COACH will permit to explore the design space by allowing system designer to select and parameterize the target architecture, and to define the best hardware/software partitioning of the application. - High-Level Synthesis : COACH will allow the automatic generation of hardware accelerators when required by using High-Level Synthesis (HLS) tools.
+These HLS tools will be fully integrated into a complete system-level design environment.
+Moreover, COACH will support both data and control dominated applications, and the HLS tools of COACH will support a common language and coding style to avoid re-engineering by the designer.
+COACH will provide a tool which will automatically explore the micro-architectural design space of coprocessor. - High-level code transformation : COACH will allow to optimize the memory usage, to enhance the parallelism through loop transformations and parallelization.

-High-level code transformation:

-COACH will allow to optimize the memory usage, to enhance the parallelism through loop transformations and parallelization.
 The challenge is to identify the coarse grained parallelism and to generate, from a sequential algorithm, application containing multiple communicating tasks.
 To this aim, one may adapt techniques which were developed in the 1990 for the construction of distributed programs.
 However, in the context of HLS, there are still several original problems to be solved, mainly to do with the construction of FIFO communication channels and with memory optimization.
 Additionnal preprocessing, source-level transformations, are thus required to improve the process.
 Particularly, this includes parallelism exposure and efficient memory mapping.
-COACH will support code transformation by providing a source to source C2C tool.

-Platform based design:

-COACH will define architectural templates that can be customized by adding dedicated coprocessors and ASIPs and by fixing template parameters such as the number of embedded processors, the number of sizes of embedded memory banks or the embedded the operating system.
-However, the specification of the application will be independent of both the architectural template and the target FPGA device.

-Hardware/Software communication middleware:

-COACH will implement an homogeneous HW/SW communication infrastructure and communication

-APIs (Application Programming Interface), that will be used for communications between software tasks running on embedded processors and dedicated hardware coprocessors.
-This will allow explore the design space by mapping the tasks of the application (described as a process network) on a shared-memory, MPSoC architecture.
+COACH will support code transformation by providing a source to source C2C tool. - Hardware/Software communication middleware : COACH will implement an homogeneous HW/SW communication infrastructure and communication APIs (Application Programming Interface), that will be used for communications between software tasks running on embedded processors and dedicated hardware coprocessors.
+This will allow explore the design space by mapping the tasks of the application (described as a process network) on a shared-memory, MPSoC architecture. - Processor customization: ASIP design will be addressed by the COACH project.

-Processor customization:

-ASIP design will be addressed by the COACH project.
 COACH will allow system designers to explore the various level of interactions between the original CPU micro-architecture and its extension.
 It will also allow to retarget the compiler instruction-selection pass.
 Finally, COACH will integrate ASIP design in a complete System-level design framework.

-High-Performance Computing:

-The main problem in HPC is the communication between the PC and the SoC.
-This problem has 2 aspects.
-The first one is the run-time efficiency.
-The second is its engineering cost, especially if one want to refine an implementation at several abstract levels.
-COACH will help designer to accelerate applications by migrating critical parts into a SoC embedded into an FPGA device plugged to the PC PCI/X bus.